hasin-shabbir/nyuadCourseReview-flask/README.md

 The project has great scope and provides a very in-demand application to the students of NYUAD.

 The application is deployed [here](https://i6.cims.nyu.edu/~mhs581/web-app-do-chussar/flask.cgi/).
+Update as of 01/01/2022: The application has been removed from deployment servers temporarily.

 ## Collaborators:
 1- Muhammad Hasin Shabbir, [Github](https://github.com/hasin-shabbir/)